STATEMENT OF NEED

 The i3 Health planners, reviewers, and managers have nothing to disclose.

-Pedro Barata, MD, MSc, has no disclosures.
+Pedro Barata, MD, MSc, has no financial relationships to disclose.

 INSTRUCTIONS TO RECEIVE CREDIT